kbase/kb_sdk/doc/kb_sdk_local_test_module.md

 This will build your Docker container, run the method implementation running in the Docker container that fetches example ContigSet data from the KBase CI database and generates output.

-Inspect the Docker container by dropping into a bash console and poke around, from the `test_local` directory:
+Inspect the Docker container, such as seeing whether your wrapped tool was installed properly, by dropping into a bash console and poke around.

+From the `test_local` directory:

     ./run_bash.sh

+Unfortunately, you will have to rebuild the Docker image each time you change your module code (e.g. KIDL <MyModule>.spec, <MyModule>Impl.py, and your testing code) but this happens automatically for you when you run *kb-sdk test*, so it just slows you down rather than add any extra effort.
+However, if you change the KIDL <MyModule>.spec file, you will have to rerun *make* to propagate those changes to the <MyModule>Client and <MyModule>Impl code (and likely will have some tweaks to apply to the Impl code to match the spec changes).
+Happy debugging!

 [\[Back to top\]](#top)<br>